 Minor injuries are to be dealt with outside on the first aid bench by Larch classroom.
 If possible, the person monitoring the gate should deal with these minor injuries.
 This will ensure the rest of the playground is being adequately supervised by the remaining lunchtime controllers.

-All bumps to the head, nose bleeds and more serious injuries need to be brought to the attention of Mrs Hemmings or if necessary the School Office and will be dealt with inside.
+All bumps to the head, nose bleeds and more serious injuries need to be brought to the attention of the Lunchtime Supervisor, or if necessary the school office and will be dealt with inside.

 End of Lunchtime Procedures